manufont/redux-full-socket/README.md

 Redux is used on both client and server in order to reuse client reducer.
 It has several benefits:
 - CRUD tasks only needs to be implemented once
 - The backend behaviour is entirely predictable: most server verifications may be avoided, resulting in an instant feedback for the client
-- Actions can be broadcasted to every client that shares the same channel (e.g mobile & destop), which lets you maintain a cross-device synced state
+- Actions can be broadcasted to every client that shares the same channel (e.g mobile & destop), which lets you maintain a synced state accross devices

-The server-side store can include additionnal reducers for server-specific tasks.
+The server-side store can include additionnal reducers for server-specific data (e.g. statistics).

 The library consists of a server and 2 redux store enhancers: one for the client, one for the server.